MicrosoftDocs/azure-docs/articles/mysql/flexible-server/tutorial-webapp-server-vnet.md

 ms.custom: mvc, devx-track-azurecli
 ---

-# Create an Azure Database for MySQL - Flexible Server (Preview) with App Services Web App in virtual network
+# Tutorial: Create an Azure Database for MySQL - Flexible Server (Preview) with App Services Web App in virtual network

 > [!IMPORTANT]
 > Azure Database for MySQL - Flexible Server is currently in public preview.

-This tutorial shows you how create a Azure App Service Web app with  MySQL Flexible Server (Preview) inside a [Virtual network](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview).
+This tutorial shows you how create a Azure App Service Web App with  MySQL Flexible Server (Preview) inside a [Virtual network](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview).

 ## Prerequisites